austinbernard/practice-c/DailyTracker.md

 - Divide in C
 - Stack: Why does scanf() need “%lf” for doubles, when printf() is okay with just “%f”?
 	- [answer](https://stackoverflow.com/questions/210590/why-does-scanf-need-lf-for-doubles-when-printf-is-okay-with-just-f)

+#### [ 45 minute sprint Dartmouth Edx - 11/24/19 ]
+- Find the remainder in integer division
+- Convert int to doubles
 -